Tobenna-Etiaba/osTicket-Setup/README.md

 <img width="1139" alt="Screenshot 2025-02-03 at 21 40 33" src="https://github.com/user-attachments/assets/1f37fd5c-a246-40a9-b586-ca9fedc12edf" />

-- After that there were just a few things left to sort which were, installing Heidi SQL which was the last component in the setup folder, and creating a new database.
+- After that there were just a few things left to sort out which were, installing Heidi SQL which was the last component in the setup folder, and creating a new database.
 <img width="1689" alt="Screenshot 2025-02-03 at 21 41 24" src="https://github.com/user-attachments/assets/625eb7af-d5ba-4a33-a611-ef08a1b31a2d" />

 <img width="1129" alt="Screenshot 2025-02-03 at 21 46 13" src="https://github.com/user-attachments/assets/ac74d5e4-38d2-4920-9b0a-36595fcbf9e2" />